hgb-bin-proteomics/CandidateVectorSearch/input.md

 The `spectraValues` array contains all m/z values of all peaks of all spectra.
 Again the values should be multiplied by 100 and rounded to the nearest integer.
-Peaks with m/z values greater than 5000 should be discarded.
+Peaks with m/z values greater than 5000 should be discarded!

 ```python
 spectraValues = [13574, 32133, 53179, 98999]